 - 1.1 It is Lockheed Martin policy to contract for international consultants on a selective, as-needed basis and only after determining that the special expertise needed is not available within the Corporation.
-Such international consultants must comply with the laws and regulations of the foreign countries in which they operate (except to the extent inconsistent with United States law) and the laws and regulations of the U.S., particularly the provisions of the Foreign Corrupt Practices Act (FCPA), the Consent Decree dated April 13, 1976 between Lockheed Corporation and the Securities and Exchange Commission, and the Consent Order dated June 23, 1978 between Lockheed Corporation and the Federal Trade Commission. - 1.2 It is Lockheed Martin policy that its consultants be bound by the applicable provisions of the Corporation's Code of Ethics and Business Conduct, Setting the Standard ("the Code"). - 1.3 It is Lockheed Martin policy that no payments will be made to, and no work for the Corporation will be done by, any international consultant subject to this CPS until a written agreement, approved as provided in this CPS, has been executed by both parties.
+All international consultants must comply with the laws and regulations of the foreign countries in which they operate (except to the extent inconsistent with United States law) and the laws and regulations of the US, particularly the provisions of the Foreign Corrupt Practices Act (FCPA) (refer to CPS-730, Compliance with the Foreign Corrupt Practices Act), the Consent Decree dated April 13, 1976 between Lockheed Corporation and the Securities and Exchange Commission, and the Consent Order dated June 23, 1978 between Lockheed Corporation and the Federal Trade Commission.
+(If there is a real or apparent inconsistency between the requirements of US and foreign law, the matter shall be resolved by the Assistant General Counsel-International.) - 1.2 It is Lockheed Martin policy that its consultants be bound by the applicable provisions of the Corporation's Code of Ethics and Business Conduct, Setting the Standard ("the Code"). - 1.3 It is Lockheed Martin policy that no payments will be made to, and no work for the Corporation will be done by, any international consultant as defined by this CPS until a written agreement, approved as provided in this CPS, has been executed by both parties.
+Refer to CMS-550, Accounting for Consultant Commissions and Other Costs, for appropriate accounting policy and procedures. - 1.4 Violation of this policy, or the making of any commitment in violation of this policy, can result in severe disciplinary action, including termination of employment. - 1.5 It is Lockheed Martin policy that, with respect to entities controlled (but not wholly-owned) by the Corporation (normally an ownership interest in excess of 50%), the Assistant General Counsel-International shall ensure that policies substantially similar to this CPS are adopted.

-- 1.4 Violation of this policy, or the making of any commitment in violation of this policy, can result in severe disciplinary action, including termination of employment. - 1.5 It is Lockheed Martin policy that, with respect to entities controlled (but not wholly-owned) by the Corporation (normally an ownership interest in excess of 50%), the Vice President and Chief Counsel or his or her designee shall ensure that policies substantially similar to this CPS are adopted.
-With respect to entities with which the Corporation has a substantial (but not controlling) ownership interest, (i.e., 20%-50%), the Vice President and Chief Counsel or his or her designee shall ensure that such entities have adopted appropriate controls and are taking the steps necessary to effect compliance with the requirements of this CPS by all of their officers, employees and consultants.
+With respect to entities in which the Corporation has a substantial (but not controlling) ownership interest, (i.e., 20%-50%), the Assistant General Counsel-International shall ensure that such entities have adopted appropriate controls and are taking the steps necessary to effect compliance with the requirements of this CPS by all of their officers, employees and consultants.